-Flexible working is becoming more and more common - but if your employer is making things difficult, talk to Tees.
+Flexible working is becoming more and more common, even more so after the Covid lockdowns - but if your employer is making things difficult, talk to Tees.

 More and more people choose to work flexibly and most employers have realised that they can retain experienced and capable people by facilitating flexible working.
 Technology makes it increasingly simple to work from locations other than an office base.
 If you feel you’re being treated less favourably than your colleagues because of the way you work, you may have grounds for a complaint.